 After sprinting down a few blocks, the college came into view.
 I made it with about 5 minutes to spare.
 The parking lot was basically deserted with just a few cars parked in some of the spots.
 I couldn’t even see anyone walking around on the campus.
 Either they were already in their class or a majority of people decided to be smart and not take morning classes.

 If only I could be one of those people.
 I pleaded and begged not to take such early classes so that I could catch some more sleep, but my parents just wouldn’t listen to me.

 I paused in the entryway of a building with a “G” painted on its side.
 I could feel the familiar sensation of tears starting to take shape, but I hurried to wipe them away.
 This usually occurred whenever I thought about them.
 I’ve been doing that a lot lately.
 There was no use in crying anymore.
 I couldn’t change the past, and what took place.
 I could only improve my future.

 Even though it currently wasn’t looking so good for me.

-Plus, I was going to be here purely for a short time.
-It would be a misuse of my time, and anyone else’s if they attempted to get close to me or get to associate with me.
+Plus, I was going to be here only for a short time.
+It would be a waste of my time, and anyone else’s if they attempted to get close to me or get to associate with me.